-Published over 1 year ago by
+Published almost 2 years ago by

 This is the third in our 'Does it Matter' series.
 This week we are looking at common misconceptions and error patterns related to linear measurement.

 There are several common answers to this question, and they can each be explained as follows: